 My interests in the autoharp and Irish traditional music (ITM) should be apparent from the topics of the most recent dozen or so posts on this blog.
 I’ve approached them separately as a musicologist specializing in the history of musical instruments.
 This post marks a shift toward their intersection in performance from the perspective of a musician whose journey started on the autoharp in 1952 and found its way into Celtic music a decade later via the Highland bagpipes.
 I’ve since become comfortably conversant with the Irish idiom on the tin whistle and would like to be able to say the same about the autoharp.

 This short film, Fléa Ceoil, received awards at several international film festivals and can be viewed in its entirety here.
 The concentrated scene with autoharps suggests that its director, Louis Marcus (Oscar nominated for two subsequent productions), took particular notice of them.
-If the resemblance between his brother David Marcus (photo) and the featured autoharper is not merely coincidental, it might explain the focus on that instrument.
+If the resemblance between his brother, David Marcus (photo) and the featured autoharper is not merely coincidental, it might explain the focus on that instrument.

 This would still not account for the number of them present at the event.
 This also suggests that the autoharp was more commonly encountered in such contexts than it subsequently became.
 In any case, the film was intended to introduce an appreciable portion of its audience to ITM and the autoharp was part of that experience.